true-while/AI-102-Design-Implement-AI-Solution/Module-Three/L03_T03-Manage-versioning.md

    >[!NOTE]
    >You may have to refresh the page when going to the **Build** tab to see the list of intents and entities.

-## Manage contributor versions

-Microsoft recommends using multiple versions for collaboration among contributors.
-There are two methods for handling versions among contributors.

-- Multiple versions in the same app
-- Multiple versions as apps

-### Multiple versions in the same app

-When you have multiple contributors, you can clone the base app, for each contributor.
-If you have five contributors, you would have the base app (version 0.1 for example) and five cloned copies.
-Using this method, each contributor makes changes to their version.
-When they have completed their work, they can export their version.
-The export is in the form of a JSON file or an *lu* file.

-You can then take each of the exported files, compare the changes, and merge the changes that you want to keep.
-Once you have all changes merged, you change the *versionId* property for that file to indicate it is a new *merged version*.
-Then you import the merged version into the original LUIS app.

-### Multiple versions as apps

-For this method, you would export the base version of the app into a JSON or.lu file.
-Each contributor then imports that version.
-Because they are importing the base version, they become the owner of that imported version of the app.
-Once they have completed their modifications, they export their version.

-You can then compare and merge the changes into a single JSON file.
-Change the *versionId* property to indicate it is a new version and import the file into the original LUIS app.